WHAT: 86th Annual National Football League Player Selection Meeting

 TIMING: Round 1: 10 minutes per selection.
 Round 2: Seven minutes per selection.
 Rounds 3 through 6, including compensatory picks: Five minutes per selection.
 Round 7, including compensatory picks: Four minutes per selection.

-Click portraits below for bios.
+Click portraits below for bios of Clemson’s draft-eligible players.
 Click here for pro testing results.

-One year ago, defensive end Clelin Ferrell, a two-time AP All-American, tied the Clemson record for the highest draft selection in program history when he was selected No. 4 overall by the Oakland Raiders.
+Two years ago, defensive end Clelin Ferrell, a two-time AP All-American, tied the Clemson record for the highest draft selection in program history when he was selected No. 4 overall by the Oakland Raiders in the 2019 NFL Draft.
 Prior to Ferrell, three other Clemson players — Sammy Watkins (2014), Gaines Adams (2007) and Banks McFadden (1940) — had been selected with the No. 4 overall pick all-time.

 Included below are Clemson’s highest draft picks in program history.

-Clemson Football accounts for five of the university’s 11 top-five picks in its programs’ respective sports all-time.
-Clemson has also produced three top-five picks in baseball, two in men’s soccer and one in women’s soccer.
+Clemson Football accounts for five of the university’s 13 top-five picks in its programs’ respective sports all-time.
+Clemson has also produced four top-five picks in men’s soccer, three in baseball and one in women’s soccer.

 Clemson’s highest draft selections across all sports are listed below.

-During Clemson’s stretch of five consecutive College Football Playoff berths, the Tigers have produced 24 NFL Draft picks, fourth-most in the country.
+During Clemson’s stretch of six consecutive College Football Playoff berths, the Tigers have produced 31 NFL Draft picks, tied for fifth-most in the country.

 NFL DRAFT PICKS SINCE 2015 SEASON (2016 NFL DRAFT)

-Clemson has produced 42 NFL Draft picks during its current streak of nine consecutive 10-win seasons, the seventh-most picks from a single school dating back to the 2011 college football season (2012 NFL Draft).
+Clemson has produced 49 NFL Draft picks during its current streak of 10 consecutive 10-win seasons, the fifth-most picks from a single school dating back to the 2011 college football season (2012 NFL Draft).

-Including his interim head coaching stint in 2008, Dabo Swinney has served as head coach for a total of 57 draft picks from Clemson, the third-most by any active coach.
+Including his interim head coaching stint in 2008, Dabo Swinney has served as head coach for a total of 64 draft picks from Clemson, the second-most of any active college coach.

 NFL DRAFT PICKS BY ACTIVE COACHES SINCE 2008(2009 NFL DRAFT)